Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Conclusion and Discussion

 We have described a new probabilistic approach to panoramic scanpath prediction from the perspective of lossy data compression.
 We explored a simple criterion---expected code length minimization---to train a discrete conditional probability model for quantized scanpaths.
-We also presented a PID controller-based sampler to generate realistic scanpaths from the learned probability model.
+We also presented a PID controller-based sampler to generate realistic human-like scanpaths from the learned probability model.

 Our method is rooted in density estimation, the mother of all unsupervised learning problems.
-While the question of how to reliably assess the performance of unsupervised learning methods on finite data remains open in the general sense, we provide a quantitative measure, expected code length, in the context of scanpath prediction.
-We have carefully designed ablation experiments to point out the importance of the quantization step during probabilistic modeling.
+While the question of how to reliably assess the performance of unsupervised learning methods on finite data remains open generally, we provide a quantitative measure in the context of scanpath prediction.
+We have carefully designed ablation experiments to point out the importance of quantization during probabilistic modeling.
 A similar idea that optimizes the coding rate reduction has been explored previously in image segmentation~\cite{ma2007segmentation} and recently in representation learning~\cite{dai2021closed}.

-We have advocated the adoption of best-case set-to-set distances to quantitatively compare the set of predicted scanpaths to the set of human scanpaths.
-Our set-to-set distances can be easily generalized by first finding an optimal bipartite matching between predicted and ground truth scanpaths (for example, using the Hungarian algorithm~\cite{kuhn1955hungarian}), and then comparing pairs of matched scanpaths.
+We have advocated adopting best-case set-to-set distances to quantify similarity between human and predicted scanpaths.
+Our set-to-set distances can be easily generalized by first finding an optimal bipartite matching between scanpaths (for example, using the Hungarian algorithm~\cite{kuhn1955hungarian}) and then comparing pairs of matched scanpaths.
 We have experimented with this variant of set-to-set distances, and arrive at similar conclusions in Sec.~\ref{subsec:mainexp}.

 One goal of scanpath prediction is to model and understand how humans explore different panoramic virtual scenes.
-Thus, we have emphasized on testing the perceptual realism of predicted scanpaths via machine discrimination and human verification.
+Thus, we have emphasized testing the perceptual realism of predicted scanpaths via machine discrimination and human verification.
 Although it is relatively easy for the trained classifiers to identify predicted scanpaths, our method performs favorably in ``fooling'' human subjects, with a matched perceptual realism level to human scanpaths.
-Thus, our method appears promising for a number of panoramic video processing applications, including panoramic video compression~\cite{li2021pseudocylindrical}, streaming~\cite{li2019very}, and quality assessment~\cite{fang2022subjective}.
+Thus, our method appears promising for a number of panoramic video processing applications.